-For more information on Jaggery, a quick-start guide, samples and documentation and a hands-on experience of this evolving product, refer to http://jaggeryjs.org.
+For more information on Jaggery, a quick-start guide, samples, documentation and a hands-on experience of this evolving product, go to http://jaggeryjs.org.

-WSO2 supports Apache tomcat basedapplication deployment through the following feature in the WSO2 feature repository:
+WSO2 supports Apache tomcat based Jaggery application deployment through the following feature in the WSO2 feature repository:

 Name: WSO2 Carbon - Jaggery Server Feature